o-ran-sc/ric-plt-sdl/docs/user-guide.rst

 * Use *pkg-config* tool to acquire needed compilation and linking flags, instead of hardcoding them.
 This ensures that flags are always up-to-date.
   See more information from `here <#building-clients-using-sdl>`_.
+* If you want to mock SDL APIs in unit testing, SDL provides helper classes for that.
+By using these helper classes you need to implement mock implementation only for those SDL API functions which use you in the unit tests.
+See more information from:

+  * *include/sdl/tst/mockableasyncstorage.hpp: MockableAsyncStorage*
+  * *include/sdl/tst/mockablesyncstorage.hpp: MockableSyncStorage*

 Using SDL APIs
 ==============